Code-Sat/docker-nodeJs-mongodb/README.md

 * Open the browser at [localhost](http://localhost/hello/world)

 ## What is the goal ?
-Actually the app only display a hello world string but it is fully functional for a nodejs app just add it.
+Actually the app only display a hello world string but it is fully functional for a more complex nodejs app .

 ## Docker-compose file :